rivtlib-dev/rivtlib/README.md

-This is the repo for the *rivt* project and rivLib package.
+This is the repo for the *rivt* project and rivtlib package.